 Getting to Disneyland

 If you’re flying to Disneyland, you’ll probably fly into either Santa Ana (SNA) or Los Angeles (LAX).
-Santa Ana is much closer but sometimes the flight deals are better for LAX.
+Santa Ana is much closer, but the flight deals are sometimes better for LAX.

-We’ve done both car rentals and Ubers and I personally prefer taking an Uber if we are just doing Disneyland and staying across the street from the Disneyland entrance.
+We’ve done both car rentals and Uber, and I personally prefer taking an Uber if we are just doing Disneyland and staying across the street from the Disneyland entrance.
 It’s really fast and easy.

 Disneyland Hotel Options